 When Should I Use Neem Oil Concentrate

-Always apply neem oil around dusk or dawn, as this is when pollinators are least likely to be active.
+Always apply neem oil for roses around dusk or dawn, as this is when pollinators are least likely to be active.

 A rose treated in the early morning will be safe for bee visitation when the local hive begins its rounds.